Tip.It!

 The chest supplies a performance bow, knives, throwing axes, and arrows.
 Five shots are required on each target.
 You can only use one type of weapon for the five shots on the spinning target, but you can switch to another weapon (or use the same type) for the duck gallery.

-Circus Range
+Circus Ranged

 Choose the skill difficulty of your shot by clicking on a star or a duck on the ground (the stars point you towards the spinning target, the ducks towards the "popinjays").
 Your character will immediately walk to that mark and take a shot.
 Most players alternate between the target and the popinjays.
 Do emotes in between shots to enliven your show.